qwerty-arun/Lets_learn/README.md

+# 15/8/24
+- Psychology of Money: No one's crazy.
+Judging your own failures v/s others' failures.
+We prefer simple stories.
+We gotta be careful who we praise/admire, focus on broad patterns rather than individuals.
+- RAM by Amish: 1 chapter.
+- Built a simple website for food-additives.
+It displays basic information like origin, risks involved, daily intake etc. For now, it works on local host.
+Learnt how to add more information to '.json' files.
+Need to learn how to change colours, fonts, font size, spacing, centre texts and collapsible tables using css.
+- Learnt basic vim commands.
 # 14/8/24
 - CNC Plasma Cutter Machine: Assembly of parts.
 We kept losing parts frequently.
 So, it's important to keep things organized in a workshop.
 We were using wrong tools for a particular operation.
 Desings of 3D printed parts were off.
 - ASK experiment: The demodulated output's frequency doesn't match the input message signal's frequency.